Thrust-Devs-Ltd/nova-care-openelis-docker/README.md

 For offline Installtion,where theres no Intenet acess,

-1. Download the prepackaged Docker images from the [Release Artifacts](https://github.com/I-TECH-UW/openelis-docker/releases)
+1. Download the  OpenELIS-Global Docker Installer zip file  from the [Release Artifacts](https://github.com/I-TECH-UW/openelis-docker/releases)

 1. Unzip the OpenELIS-Global Docker Installer zip file

        tar xzf OpenELIS-Global_<verion>_docker_installer.tar.gz

-1. Move to directory of the Unziped Docker Images file
+1. Move to directory of the Unziped OpenELIS-Global Docker Installer file

        cd OpenELIS-Global_<verion>_docker_installer
 1. Load the images and start the containers  by running